Modification (color/removal of text) by Sarah Cohen-Smith of Todros Geller’s From Land to Land, 1926, wood engraving.

 Prospective authors are encouraged to contact the editor to consult about interest in a potential topic for a future article.
 Please direct your queries or suggestions to email@example.com.

 Articles should be about 2,500 words long.
 They should be written in English (the journal follows the Chicago Manual of Style, 17th edition) and attached to an email addressed to the editor at firstname.lastname@example.org.
 Unless commissioned by the journal, multipart articles are discouraged.
 Long lists and extensive tables are generally not accepted, and footnotes and endnotes are not permitted.

 All submissions should contain the following:

 short title (less than 40 characters, including spaces between the words)

 the author’s first and last names, email address

-the main body typed double spaced (Microsoft Word format with standard margins of 1 inch)
+the main body, typed and double-spaced (Microsoft Word format with standard margins of 1 inch)

 illustrations and captions (see below)

-Note to the authors: do not place illustrations in the Word document of your submission.
-Instead, the journal requires submission of numerically labeled illustrations as separate attachments (jpg format; at least 300 dpi; Fig. 1, Fig, 2, etc.).
-The author should indicate in the text an approximate placement of submitted illustrations (e.g., state “insert Fig. 1”) and provide clearly labeled short captions at the end of the submitted article (e.g. Fig. 1.
-The text of the caption, Fig. 2.
-The text of the caption, etc.).
+Do not place illustrations in the Word document of your submission.
+Instead, the journal requires submission of illustrations as separate attachments (jpg format; at least 300 dpi.).
+The author should provide clearly labeled short captions for each illustration at the end of the submitted article.

-Member benefits include a subscription to The Galitzianer, our quarterly research journal, access to Family Finder to share your family surnames and towns and network with other members, Gratz College online courses, webinars, podcasts, and more!
+Become a member starting at $50 per year Member benefits include a subscription to The Galitzianer, our quarterly research journal; access to Family Finder to share your family surnames and towns and network with other members; discounts on Gratz College online courses; webinars and podcasts; and more!